 Additionally, all default values are customizable to fit your personal preferences and your clinic’s inventory.
 When you open the app for the first time, a prompt asks you to customize these values if desired.
 Find the starting default values used here.

 The app is smartly designed to allow you to save and share your results (think emailing your colleague or nurses when transferring patients).
 Best of all, the app has a modern and professional design and is updated frequently.

 Price: $2.99 (Note: a scaled down free version is offered as well.
 Compare versions.)

-Conclusion: a useful resources that is intuitive and modern.
+Conclusion: a useful resource that is intuitive and modern.
 For $2.99 it’s a steal!
 It would help to know about the authors and a list of references used.
 I’d also prefer a help function for each calculation detailing the math used.

-Download & Further Information: App Website, available on iOS, Android, and BlackBerry.
+Download & Further Information: App website, available on iOS, Android, and BlackBerry.